 Some broccoli salad recipes call for the addition of apples or dried cranberries, something to give it a hint of sweetness.
 Mini sweet peppers provide a subtle hint of sweet and a lovely crunch (and red and orange peppers give a beautiful pop of color).
 I decided to added shredded cheddar cheese to the mix, because, well, cheese.
 And instead of sunflower seeds, pepitas lend a Mexican flair.

-For the base ingredients in this broccoli salad you will need:
+For the salad base in this broccoli crunch salad recipe you will need the following ingredients:

 As for the dressing, chipotle en adobo peppers impart a beautiful smokiness with a touch of heat.
 While my grandma’s recipe doesn’t specify the type of vinegar, I’m assuming white.
 Though I opted for the mellower, slightly sweet tang of apple cider vinegar for this recipe.
 And should you have some Mexican oregano lying around, toss in a pinch or two to add a subtle earthiness.